faros-ai/airbyte-connectors/sources/README.md

 A souce contains one or more streams, which correspond to entity types of the system your source is fetching data from.
 For example, a GitHub source would have streams for users, commits, pull requests, etc. Each stream also has its own arbitrary state for supporting incremental mode syncs.
-The `example-source` contains a single stream `JenkinsBuilds`, defined in `src/stream.ts` and specified in the `streams()` method of the source class.
+Implement your streams, an example of which is in the `JenkinsBuilds` class in `src/stream.ts`, and include them in your source via the `streams()` method of your source class.

 Each stream has a JSON-Schema object defining the schema of the records that this stream will fetch.
 This is done in the streams' `getJsonSchema()` method.
-The source combines the results of calling this method on every stream to create the Airbyte Catalog for the source's `Discover` command.
+The source combines the results of calling this method on every stream to create the Airbyte Catalog for the source's `discover` command.

 The `primaryKey` property defines one or more fields of the record schema that make up the unique key of each record.